HaveIBeenPwned/PwnedPasswordsAzureFunction/Ingestion.md

 }
 ```

 If the transaction is found and has not been confirmed already, the API will respond with a 200 OK response.
+The hashes will then be queued and processes.
+The updates won't show up immediately in the blobs, but they should have their cache purged at 00:30 UTC the next day.